mkk-1817/ADHD-Prediction/README.md

 # ADHD-Prediction

-## Overview

-This project focuses on leveraging machine learning techniques to predict Attention-Deficit/Hyperactivity Disorder (ADHD) in children.
-Accurate and early diagnosis is crucial for effective intervention and support.

 ## Dataset

 The dataset includes 121 children aged 7-12, with 61 diagnosed with ADHD based on DSM-IV criteria and 60 healthy controls without psychiatric disorders, epilepsy, or high-risk behaviors.